 Select to enable a logarithmic scale.
 Use Log Scale to see usage correlations for data with a wide range of values.
 For example, if a minority of your data is on a scale of tens, and a majority of your data is on a scale of thousands, the minority of your data is typically not visible in non-log scale graphs.
-LogScale makes data on both scales visible by applying logarithmic values rather than actual values to the data.
+Log Scale makes data on both scales visible by applying logarithmic values rather than actual values to the data. than actual values to the data.

 By default, the time range end point is the current time.
-To change the time range end point, click Calendar - and select a date and time from the calendar or enter the date and time in the text field using the following format: MMM dd, YYYY HH:MM.
+To change the time range end point, click Calendar and select a date and time from the calendar or enter the date and time in the text field using the following format: MMM dd, YYYY HH:MM.
 For example, Aug 21, 2011 12:24 PM.